Last month, I boarded a plane to summer camp in Bali. For the record, sleep away summer camp is still just as much fun as it was as a kid.

 IOC co-founders, Tina and Emile, are a great team.
 Tina brings the coding skills and Emile is a photographer (and aspiring bar tender).
 They themselves are millennial entrepreneurs who surround themselves with other talented entrepreneurs – who play the part of mentors throughout the retreats.
 Tina and Emile are always looking for creative ways to marry the things and people they love, with building an increasingly viable and impactful venture – a home for digital nomads.

-Our group was comprised of twelve 21-35 year old badass gals (attendees and staff alike were mostly twenty-somethings).
+Our group was composed of twelve 21-35 year old badass gals (attendees and staff alike were mostly twenty-somethings).
 This dazzling dozen ranged from attendees who had already launched and moved on from a successful venture, to individuals navigating the murky waters of post-college or post-grad school life, to brave young souls opting to travel the world on $35 per day (retreats and side trips excluded…) instead of pursuing the traditional college route.

 All of us travelled a distance to attend, with home bases everywhere from California to Toronto, Denver to Amsterdam, Florida to Turkey.
 This diversity, coupled with the diversity of life experiences, enriched classroom discussions and casual conversations – everyone had a unique story to tell.